scikit-hep/scikit-hep.github.io/pages/developers/pytest.md

 ### Tests should be organized

 You can use `pytest.mark.*` to [mark](https://docs.pytest.org/en/stable/mark.html) tests, so you can easily turn on or off groups of tests, or do something else special with marked tests, like tests marked "slow", for example.
-Just add `-m <marker>` when running PyTest to run a group of marked tests.
+Just add `-m <marker>` when running pytest to run a group of marked tests.
 This is an expression; you can use `not <marker>` as well.

 Probably the most useful built-in mark is `skipif`: